Skip to main content

 • Set generative AI provider key values (encrypted) - Set encrypted key values for your generative AI provider.

-• Reset encrypted values - Reset the encrypted key values.
+• Reset encrypted key values - Reset the encrypted key values.
 You may need to add unencrypted key values here afterward to ensure that the generative AI provider keeps working.

 Process flow connector - LLM Chat completion